The Gap

 Where this leaves us.

 This is not the end of work.
-It is the end of one assumption about it: that a direction picked at nineteen will hold for the next forty years.
-That assumption has been quietly breaking down for a while.
-The tools are not causing it so much as speeding it up.
+It is the end of one assumption: that a direction picked at nineteen will hold for the next forty years.
+That assumption has been breaking down quietly for a while.
+The tools are just speeding it up.

-That kind of life used to be reserved for artisans and physicians.
-It is now within reach of many more of our children, with better instruments than have ever existed.
-The sooner they can treat those instruments as ordinary, just part of how the work gets done, the better prepared they will be for whatever comes next.
+That used to be the life of a few trades.
+It is now open to most of our kids, and the tools are better than they have ever been.
+The sooner our kids treat them as ordinary, just part of how the work gets done, the better prepared they will be.

 We are not waiting on the future.
 We are deciding whether our kids meet it early or late.